sebvc/tc3-opc-ua-server-sop/OPC-UA Sever Startup Procedures.md

 You will see a device added to the configurator and a message in the log that a configuration has been read successfully.

-## need to look at the AmsNetId and what the field means in this instance.....
+## need to look at the AmsNetId field

 ![image-20221004112805812](OPC-UA Sever Startup Procedures.assets/image-20221004112805812.png)